TysonPace777/the-fitness-assistant/README.md

 "Success starts with every challenge, not from the conform zone"

 (Pastor's Quote)
-"Small, consistent steps taken every day lead to lasting strength—in fitness, in learning, and in life."
+"Small, consistent steps taken every day lead to lasting strength in fitness, in learning, and in life."